jcurl/Documentation/Manuals/Programming/CallingConventions/Section_03_02_Windows64bit.md

 * The caller allocates space for the return struct.
 * The first parameter (so in `RCX`) contains the pointer to the struct being returned and is given to the callee.
-* All other paramters are shifted to the right by one.
+* All other parameters are shifted to the right by one.
 That is, the first parameter is now passed in `RDX`, up to the third parameter (`R8` and then `R9`) with remaining parameters pushed on to the stack.
 * On return, the `RAX` register contains the pointer to the struct being returned.
-* The caller is responsible for cleaning up the stack space allocated for the return struct, conistent with above.
+* The caller is responsible for cleaning up the stack space allocated for the return struct, consistent with above.

 Variable argument lists are supported by the Windows 64-bit ABI.